 - Dash of Tobasco

-- 1 C Salad Oil
+- 1 cup Vegetable Oil

-- 1/4 C White Balsamic Vinegar
+- ¼ cup White Balsamic Vinegar

 Instructions

 - In a small saucepan over medium heat, bring 4 cups of water to a boil.
 Drop the eggs in and cook for 60 seconds.
-Remove them from the water and set aside.
+Remove them from the water and set them aside.

 - In the cup of a blender, place the coddled eggs, scraping the insides out to remove all the whites, garlic cloves, salt, pepper, dijon, lemon juice, and Tobasco.
 Blend on high till smooth, then drizzle the salad oil in slowly, until a thick and creamy dressing begins to form.
 At the very end, at a lower speed, add in the white balsamic and taste the dressing.
 Add more salt if needed or more vinegar if still very thick.